Der Kommissar (album)

 Der Kommissar is a compilation album released by the band After the Fire in 1982, featuring the new title track, an English-language cover of a minor Falco hit from earlier that year.
 With the exception of "Der Kommissar", the singles featured on this compilation were originally from After the Fire's three studio albums recorded for the CBS label: Laser Love, 80-F, and Batteries Not Included.
 In the US, the album was released simply as ATF by Epic Records on LP and audio cassette with a different track list.
 It had been released in 2001 on CD by Collectables Records again with a different track list.
 The U.K. and European CD release follows the original track list.
-"Der Kommissar" became the band's biggest stateside hit, cracking the top 10.
+"Der Kommissar" became the band's biggest stateside hit song, cracking the top 10.